python/mypy/docs/source/cheat_sheet.rst

 .. code-block:: python

-   from typing import Union, Any
+   from typing import Union, Any, cast

    # To find out what type mypy infers for an expression anywhere in
    # your program, wrap it in reveal_type.
 Mypy will print an error